-Hello my name is Kenneth Peterson, I joined the military at age 22 and was in the Army from 2003–2012, I did boot camp at Fort Benning, Georgia.
-During my time in the military, I deployed three times to Iraq and Afghanistan once.
+Hello my name is Kenneth Peterson, I joined the military at age 22 and was in the Army from 2003–2012.
+I attended boot camp at Fort Benning, Georgia.
+During my time in the military, I deployed three times to Iraq and once to Afghanistan.
 Each deployment lasted more than a year.
 I joined the military to be a 77F (Petroleum Supply Specialist), which switched the numbers to 92F.
 After doing that MOS for less than a year, I changed MOS to a 13B (Field Artillery).
-I was in 2/320th FA, 1st Brigade, at Fort Campbell, KY.
+I was in 2/320th FA, 1st Brigade, at Fort Campbell, Kentucky.

 |Richard Johnston, PhD

 Johnston spent the first three years after St. Benedict High School managing a McDonald’s and attending Macomb Community College.
-In 1969, he joined the Navy and spent three years in the U.S. Navy as a RADAR and TACAN Technician before being medically discharged (honorably), and finishing the BSEE from Wayne State University in 1978.
-While working on his undergraduate degree, he worked as Institutional Service Manager for Wurlitzer Music Stores.
+In 1969, he joined the U.S. Navy and spent three years in the Navy as a RADAR and TACAN Technician before being medically discharged (honorably), and finishing his BSEE from Wayne State University in 1978.
+While working on his undergraduate degree, he worked as institutional dervice manager for Wurlitzer Music Stores.

-Johnston spent two years at Motorola in Chicago as an electronic engineer and two years at the Gulbransen Organ Co. as manager of Advanced Circuit Design before finishing his MSEE from Wayne State in 1984.
+Johnston spent two years at Motorola in Chicago as an electronic engineer and two years at the Gulbransen Organ Co. as manager of Advanced Circuit Design before finishing his MSEE at Wayne State in 1984.
 He spent six years on the faculty of Wayne State University, finished his doctorate in 1993 also from Wayne State, and is currently professor emeritus of Electrical Engineering at Lawrence Technological University.
 Johnston’s research interests include Power Electronics, Variable Speed Drives, and the use of modern personal computers and software in the practice of Electrical Engineering.
-He is a life member of the DAV (Disabled American Veterans).
+He is a life member of the Disabled American Veterans (DAV).